Thank you Sierra Madre!

 Why the Monastery's Work Matters

-The proposed Meadows at Mater Dolorosa will help the Passionists and the Retreat Center continue to serve the Sierra Madre community for another 100 years.
+Through The Meadows, the Retreat Center will continue to serve the Sierra Madre community for another 100 years.

-Currently, City rules allow for a large-scale institutional development on the Monastery property, such as a 350-bed congregate facility, assisted living, or even a high school.
-These sorts of high-impact facilities are not the ideal scenarios for the residents of Sierra Madre.
+Currently, City rules allow for a large-scale institutional development on the Monastery property, such as a 350-bed congregate care facility, an assisted living facility, or a high school.
+These sorts of high-impact developments are not the ideal potential new neighbors for the residents of Sierra Madre.